chef/chef-web-docs/chef_master/source/install_server_ha.rst

 * 1 x GigE NIC interface (if on premises)

-.. note:: Multiple front end servers, when load balanced, may have fewer than 4 cores and 4 GB of RAM.

 .. warning:: The Chef server MUST NOT use a network file system of any type---virtual or physical---for backend storage.
 The Chef server database operates quickly.
 The behavior of operations, such as the writing of log files, will be unpredictable when run over a network file system.

 .. end_tag